signalnine/consistent-classifier/README.md

 ### Rate Limiting

-The package doesn't enforce rate limits.
-For production use with high volume:
+⚠️ The package doesn't enforce rate limits.
+For production use with high volume, we recommend providing your own implementation of the `LanguageModelClient` interface:

 ```go
 // Wrap with your own rate limiter